Supported Self-Representation

 How do you negotiate a fair ‘settlement agreement‘ exit package deal when leaving your job after being badly treated at work?

-With our Supported Self Representation service you can have the confidence and the tools you need to represent yourself.
+With our Supported Self Representation tools you can have the confidence and the tools you need to represent yourself.

-It may seem complex and daunting but with the right approach, anyone can represent themselves.
+It may seem complex and daunting but with the right approach, most people can represent themselves.
 You’ve really got nothing to lose, and everything to gain.

 1. Assess the strength of your case